Complete Call-by-Value Calculi of Control Operators, I: Proof by Parasitism

 \subsection{Proof by parasitism, III: Termination of the call-by-value evaluation}

 In this subsection, we give the operational semantics using evaluation contexts for the CCV $\lambda\mu$-calculus.
 We prove that the call-by-value evaluation of $M$ terminates iff $[\![M]\!]$ is solvable.
+Recall that a lambda term is solvable iff it has a head normal form~\cite[Thm.~8.3.14]{zxr70}.

-The operational semantics using evaluation contexts are introduced by Plotkin~\cite{pag41} for the lambda calculus on the relation to the execution by an abstract machine.
-Thereafter the evaluation contexts are used as a standard technique to give handy operational semantics of calculi.
+The operational semantics using evaluation contexts are introduced by Plotkin~\cite{pag41} for the lambda calculus to argue the execution on an abstract machine.
+Thereafter the evaluation contexts are used as a standard technique to give the handy operational semantics of calculi.
 For example, Felleisen et al.~\cite{krj20} gives the operational semantics of the calculus with control operators $\mathcal{C}$ and $\mathcal{A}$.
 Here we apply the technique to the CCV $\lambda\mu$-calculus.

-The operational semantics gives a canonical order of evaluation.
-The evaluation context is used to point which is the next redex to be contracted.
+The operational semantics determines a canonical order of evaluation.
+The evaluation context is used to indicate which is the next redex to be contracted.
 We should be sensitive to the scope of each subterm.
-Hence, when we speak of the operational semantics, we stop the ellipses of brackets in \ref{bmv07} and follow the rule in Rem.~\ref{jiv96}.
+Hence, when we speak of the operational semantics, we stop the ellipsis of brackets in \ref{bmv07} and follow the rule in Rem.~\ref{jiv96} below.

-This switch of convention reflects differences of focused targets.
+This switch of convention reflects the difference of focused targets.
 The calculus in this paper is designed so as to be usable for humans.
-The ellipses of brackets is introduced because tracking them is a cumbersome task to us.
-If we talk about implementation, however, we have to fix the order of computation in any case.
-The revival of brackets is aimed at doing this.
-We stress that, though the operational semantics distinguishes the terms that are different in the positions of brackets, the underlying theory to discuss its properties is still based on the original system.
+The omission of brackets is introduced because tracking brackets is cumbersome for us.
+On the other hand, computers cannot work on equivalence classes.
+If we talk by analogy to arithmetic, $(3+4)+5$ and $3+(4+5)$ have different order of evaluation.
+When we are concerned with implementation, we must distinguish these expressions.
+Meanwhile, $(3+4)+5=3+(4+5)$ should not be violated by the difference of evaluation.
+No matter which expressions are chosen, the results of computation must be operationally equal.
+Our stance to the equalities in Def.~\ref{yoq54} is similar.
+To discuss the implementation, we temporarily stop obeying the rules.
+Afterward, we argue that the evaluation is consistent with the equalities.
 See Rem.~\ref{nhi19}.

-3ex
+0ex